Kong Anguo: Old Text Shangshu

 According to tradition, the local ruler Prince Gong of Lu demolished a building of the Kong family complex in the process of enlarging his palace, and some ancient texts were discovered hidden in a wall, including Shangshu.
 They had apparently been hidden there in order to escape the book burning of Emperor Qin Shi Huang.
 This version of Shangshu contained 16 more chapters than the one transmitted by Fu Sheng.
-As the hidden texts were written in the ancient seal script, this newly discovered version is called "Ancient Script" or "Old Text" Shangshu, whereas Fu Sheng's version is called the "Modern Script" or "New Text".
+As the hidden texts were written in the ancient seal script, this newly discovered version is called "Old Text" Shangshu, whereas Fu Sheng's version is called the "New Text".
 Kong Anguo compiled and wrote a commentary to the Old Text called Shangshu Kongshi Zhuan (尚書孔氏傳, literally Kong's Commentary of Shangshu), and the famous historian Sima Qian studied the text from him.
 The documents had a foreword added by Kong.

 However, the Shangshu Kongshi Zhuan was later lost during the Eastern Han dynasty (25-220 AD).
 In the early fourth century, during the Eastern Jin dynasty, a purported copy of Kong's work suddenly reemerged.
 Scholar Mei Ze submitted a copy of the Old Text Shangshu to Emperor Yuan of Jin, along with a preface supposedly written by Kong Anguo.
 The Jin court accepted Mei's version as authentic.
 In 653, during the Tang dynasty, Mei Ze's Old Text further became the official version of the Confucian classic.
 Although many scholars had questioned the authenticity of Mei's version over the centuries, it maintained its official status for more than 1000 years until the Qing dynasty.
 Mei Ze's version is now recognized as a forgery.
 The "ancient character" edition falsely attributed to Kong is fake.